pablo-unzueta/dml-nmr/README.md

-## Re-Training Neural Nets
+< ## Re-Training Neural Nets
 Neural networks were trained using the methods detailed in the publication.
 If you'd like to re-train the neural networks, then follow these steps.
 1. Download the pandas dataframe files hosted on [figshare](https://figshare.com/)
 2. Place these files in the `train/data/` directory
 3. Modify kfold_90_10.py training script with new training protocol
 4. Run using `python kfold_90_10.py > results.out`

 The new training weights are saved as `.h5` files.
-Move these files to the corresponding directory for your desired level of theory and basis set.
+Move these files to the corresponding directory for your desired level of theory and basis set.>

 # Citation
 Please cite if using this software:

-    XXX-XXXX
+    Waiting for acceptance